peralese/websitechecker/README.md

 - Writes results to a `Checks` sheet with stable headers
 - Builds a `Dashboard` sheet with KPIs and a failure feed
 - Sends email alerts when a check fails (non‑2xx/3xx or thrown error)
+- Enforces data retention: keeps only the last N days (default 7)

 Sheets Created
 --------------